udacity/FCND-FixedWing/README.md

 ### Unity Simulation ###

-Finally, download the version of the simulator that's appropriate for your operating system [from this repository](https://github.com/udacity/FCND-FixedWing/releases). (v0.1.2 or higher for longitudinal scenarios)
+Finally, download the version of the simulator that's appropriate for your operating system [from this repository](https://github.com/udacity/FCND-FixedWing/releases). (v0.1.2 or higher for longitudinal scenarios, v0.1.4 or higher for lateral scenarios)

+Note: you may need to pass an exception with antivirus to run the simulator

 ## Simulator Walkthrough ##